 Brasil Serra Negra Authentico: In the early 1900’s many families emigrated from Italy to the Black Mountains of Brasil.
 There, they started a new life growing coffee.
 The Black Mountains offered ideal growing conditions for the Arabica coffee trees; high altitudes, rich soil and cool nights.
 Soon there were many small farmers producing this wonderfully rich coffee that was enjoyed in coffeehouses all over Europe.
 Many of these small farms suffered and were forced to industrialize their methods to keep up production.
 Some continued their traditional methods of farming.
 Still today the coffee is picked by hand and naturally dried in the farmers’ fields, just as it has been for generations.
 These fine Arabica beans have been imported directly from the coffee farmers themselves.
 When brewed, this choice coffee has a rich nutty chocolate aroma, a light body and a pleasingly mild flavor.

-Columbian Supremo Popayan Screen 18 +: These Coffees are cultivated in Cauca, one of the oldest growing regions in the Northwest Cordillera of Columbia.
+Colombian Supremo Popayan Screen 18 +: These Coffees are cultivated in Cauca, one of the oldest growing regions in the Northwest Cordillera of Colombia.
 Cacua is dominated by old style Minifundios (small family farms) and a high percentage of Typica and Bourbon trees (approximately 70%).
 The farms use careful microprocessing and family care of the entire process to produce the best quality coffee possible.
 The yield of these small farms is much less than the larger operations because they plant less than half the trees per hectare, but the quality is much better.
 The result is one of the richest coffees in the world.
 It possesses medium acidity, with deep, rich walnut flavors wrapped in a rich full body.

 Costa Rican La Rosa: This arabica coffee comes from the high altitudes in the mountains of the Naranjo region.
 The beans are carefully harvested and cured according to time honored traditions.
 Soil rich in organics and pure mountain water nurture this coffee and give it the mark of distinction as being on of the finest coffees to come out of Costa Rica.
 The “La Rosa” is part of the Federation of Coffee Cooperatives, uniting independent growers.
 This supports the goals of the farmers who then benefit from fair trade.
 This is a rich and seductive coffee, with delicate tones of fruit and full of body.